MONMOUTH COUNTY HUMAN RELATIONS COMMISSION

 The secretary shall write to the inactive member asking for reason(s) for the inactivity.

 If no answer is given or any commitment made to become active, the secretary shall write to the organization or group, if any, informing it of the member’s inactivity and request the name of a replacement, who will be given the MCHRC membership information packet and complete an application just for background information.

 A member shall not be removed from the membership rolls of the MCHRC unless at a majority of the members present shall vote in favor of the removal at a Full Commission meeting or a Special Meeting called for that purpose.

-Full Commission meetings shall be held on the first Monday in February, April, June, August, October and December unless circumstances require that a different date be chosen.
+Commission meetings shall be held on the first Monday in January, March, June, September and November/early December unless circumstances require that a different date be chosen.

-The location shall be at a place designated by the general chairperson with the approval of the Executive Committee and the membership.
+The location shall be at a place designated by the chairperson.
 All meetings and forums shall be held at locations accessible to people with disabilities.

 The secretary shall provide notice to all members and leave signs to the effect of any proposed change on the door of the original meeting location.

 C. Meeting Notices -

 The secretary shall notice all members in good standing not less than seven (7) days or more than fourteen (14) days before the scheduled date of any meeting.
 The secretary shall also send a yearly schedule of meeting dates.
 The schedule shall cover the calendar year and Full Commission dates.
 The yearly schedule shall be posted on the MCHRC Web site.
 Meeting notices, etc., may be sent by e-mail, as suggested by the county attorney.